Add and switch views

-Views allow you to organize the information in a [[Introduction to Bases|Base]] in multiple different ways.
+Views allow you to organize the information in a [[Introduction to Bases|Base]] in multiple ways.
 A base can contain several views, and each view can have a unique configuration to display, sort, and filter files.

 For example, you may want to create a base called "Books" that has separate views for "Reading list" and "Recently finished".
+The first view in your list of views will load by default.
+Drag views by their icon to change their order.

 ## Layout